Supplements are everywhere. They line the shelves at your local health food store and pharmacy, and we see ads in magazines and newspapers.

 The body needs a lot of vital nutrients each and every day to complete all the tasks to stay healthy.
 Becoming deficient in any of these essential vitamins or minerals causes the body to start to breakdown, which ultimately leads to poor health.

 Athletes and people who lead active lifestyles need even more nutrients and supplements than the average person.

-- It plays a role in over 300 enzymatic reactions and needs to be consumed in relatively
+- It plays a role in over 300 enzymatic reactions and needs to be consumed in relatively large amounts every day.

 - It helps maintain muscle and nerve function as well as keeps your heartbeat steady.

 - It helps support a healthy immune system, lowers blood pressure and keeps bones strong.

 Research is showing that a large part of the population is deficient in magnesium and are mostly unaware of this fact.
 Magnesium deficiency is linked to insulin resistance, metabolic syndrome, coronary heart disease and osteoporosis.

 Our body needs calcium to build strong bones.
 As we age our bones get porous and weak therefore needing adequate calcium intake.

 Signs of calcium deficiency can be muscle spasms or cramps, heart palpitations, high blood pressure and osteoporosis.